RedHatEMEA/jdg-lab/README.md

 The configuration for a distributed cache is very similar to a replicated cache.
 Both require configuration of a connector, jgroups, and caches in the cache-container.
-The tag for a distributed cache in JDG Server is, as you would guess, the *<distributed-cache>* tag.
-Because the configurations is similar to a replicated cache, we will use the configuration from the previous section as a baseline.
+The tag for a distributed cache in JDG Server is, as you would guess, the 'distributed-cache' tag.
+Because the configuration is similar to a replicated cache, we will use the configuration from the previous section as a baseline.
 To set up the cache, perform the following: